wbcomdesigns/buddypress-group-type-search/readme.txt

 = How can we search the groups by using this plugin? =

-Simply goto the groups directory from site front, you can see the search bar appearing above the groups listing.
+Simply goto the groups pafe from site front, you can see the search bar appearing above the groups listing.
 There you can see the "select" box that lists all the group types on the site.
 The attached screenshot will help you better understand the purpose.
 The screenshot is within the plugin folder.

 == Screenshots ==
 1. The screenshot shows the modified search template on buddypress groups page and corresponds to screenshot-1.(png|jpg|jpeg|gif).